 The iPad Pro 2021 is a huge step up for Apple’s best tablet experience, but is it one that you need?
 That's what we plan to examine in this iPad Pro review.
 If you want the very best tablet that money can buy, and a slate that can achieve almost anything you want a computer to, this is likely to be your perfect purchase.

 The iPad Pro 2021 12.9-inch isn’t for everyone.
 The biggest caveats are that it’s incredibly expensive, and that it’s an overwhelmingly large device for those who don’t need a screen this big.

-There is another option you can buy, which addresses both of these issues in part, and that's the iPad Pro 2021 11.
+Plus, there is another option you can buy right now, which addresses both of the above issues in part, and that's the iPad Pro 2021 11.
 This is slightly smaller and costs less than the 12.9-inch model, with a screen that measures just 11-inches across, but in terms of specs it's an identical tablet.